dukebody/weblearn/README.md

    inputs as comma separated values.
 Like `values=1,3,7.2`.
  - `KeyValueModel`: Expects a list of key-value fields as input.

-The following class-level attributes must be defined:
+The following class-level attributes can be defined:

  - `name`: Id of the model to be used in the API endpoint.
  - `pipeline`: sklearn pipeline that accepts a 2d numpy array as input.
- - `fields`: If using a `KeyValueModel`, a list of names of the POST fields expected as input.
+ - `schema`: If using a `KeyValueModel`, a schema defining the POST fields expected as input.
  - `probability`: if `True`, allow a `/{model_id}/predict_proba/` endpoint to return a comma-separated list of probabilities to belong to each of